Note: Application best completed on a desktop computer.

 For more information on authorised verification services visit VETASSESS, Aohua, CDGDC or CHESICC.

 How to prioritise an urgent application

 If your visa is expiring within three weeks, please notify us and we will prioritise your application to aim for your results to be issued before your visa deadline.
 You will need to do the following:

 - scan a copy of your visa deadline

-- add the subject line: VISA DEADLINE: application ID, family name, first name
+- attach it to an email with the subject line VISA DEADLINE: application ID, family name, first name